Universal limitation of quantum information recovery: symmetry versus coherence: Setup

-A main aim of this article is to show that there is a fundamental limitation on the recovery error when the unitary operation has a Lie group symmetry.
-The symmetry generically generates conserved quantities such as energy and spin etc. Below, for simplicity, let us consider a single conserved quantity $X$ under the unitary operation, i.e.,
+\g{The primary objective of this study} is to show that there is a fundamental limitation on the recovery error when the unitary operation has a Lie group symmetry.
+The symmetry generically generates conserved quantities such as energy and spin etc. \g{For simplicity, we} consider a single conserved quantity $X$ under the unitary operation, i.e.,

 where $X_{\alpha}$ is the operator of the local conserved quantity of the system $\alpha$ $(\alpha=A,B,A'\mbox{ or }B')$.
-We remark that we can also discuss the case with many conserved quantities, for which we can derive general limitations on the recovery error.
-See the supplementary information \ref{g-symmetry}.
-We below introduce two key quantities to describe the limitation of information recovery.
+We \g{note that} the case with many conserved quantities \g{can also be addressed} (see Supplementary Material Supp.$\rm V I$).

-While the global symmetry imposes the conservation law for the total system, local conserved quantities can fluctuate their values.
-The first key quantity we focus on is the dynamical fluctuation associated with the quantum operation $\calE$, that is, a fluctuation of the change between the initial value of $X_A$ and the value of $X_{A'}$ after the quantum operation.
-The change of the values of local conserved quantity depends on the initial state $\rho_A$.
-We characterize such fluctuation arising from the choice of the initial state.
-To this end, we note that one can decompose the initial reduced density operator for the system $A$ as $\rho_A =\sum_j p_j \rho_j$ with the weight $p_j$ satisfying $\sum_j p_j =1$.
+We \g{now} introduce two key quantities to describe the limitation of information recovery.
+While the conservation law for the total system is assumed, local conserved quantities can \g{fluctuate.} The first key quantity we focus on is the dynamical fluctuation associated with the quantum operation $\calE$, \g{i.e.,} a fluctuation of the change between the initial value of $X_A$ and the value of $X_{A'}$ after the quantum operation.
+The change of the values of \g{the} local conserved quantity depends on the initial state $\rho_A$.
+We characterize such fluctuation arising from the choice of the initial state, \g{considering that} the initial reduced density operator for the system $A$ \g{can be decomposed} as $\rho_A =\sum_j p_j \rho_j$ \g{with} weight $p_j$ satisfying $\sum_j p_j =1$.
 Such a decomposition is not unique.
-While the linearity on the CPTP map guarantees that the decomposition reproduces the the same output state on $A'$, i.e., $\calE ( \rho_A ) = \sum_j p_j \calE(\rho_j)$, each path from the density operator $\rho_j$ shows a variation on the change of local conserved quantities in general.
+While the linearity on the CPTP map guarantees that the decomposition reproduces the same output state on $A'$, i.e., $\calE ( \rho_A ) = \sum_j p_j \calE(\rho_j)$, each path from the density operator $\rho_j$ shows a variation on the change of local conserved quantities in general.
 Taking account of this property, we define the following quantity $\SA$ to quantify the dynamical fluctuation on the local conserved quantity for a given initial density operator: